mpandav/bwce-template-skeletons/README.md

-# bwce-template-skeletons
+# bwce-templates
-This contains the BWCE Templates that will be used in the TIBCO Developer Hub
+This contains the BWCE BWCE Base Templates for TIBCO Developer Hub